Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Classic view of Porto, Portugal during the day

-In our search for the best food in Porto, we also sought out the best places to eat in Porto.
+Our search wasn’t only for the best food, we also sought out the prime places to eat in Porto.
 Therefore, our list of What To Eat in Porto includes specific dishes – as well as a recommended restaurant to eat them at.
-As we were mostly interested in sampling Porto food specialties that Portuguese people actually eat, we aimed to find spots with a mix of locals and visitors.

 Best Restaurants in Porto